maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_ggb.md

 3. What happens if the student creates a perpendicular line, not a line perpendicular to `l`.
 What does GeoGebra send back and how can we deal with this?!

 4. In the above example `M2` needs to be written four times to bind the object `M2` in GeoGebra to an input.
 Can we simplify this?

+5. TO try out this question see https://stack.authomath.org/question/preview.php?id=173&courseid=6